Pan-Qi/BERT-FASTAI/README.md

 Follow the jupyter notebook called fast ai, run the code one by one for training the language model and classifier.

 ## Ensambling
-Conbine the bert probability matrix.csv and fast ai perdiction probability with certain weight.
-Do argmax on the combined probability and plus one is the final label.
+Conbine the bert probability matrix.csv and fast ai perdiction probability with certain weight.\n Do argmax on the combined probability and plus one is the final label. \n In this repo we used weight 1.2 for the higher score probability matrix, 1.0 for lower score probability matrix.